EugeneOne1/filesrv/README.md

 # File Server

-This is a simple file server based on [http.FileServer] Go standard library with custom front-end for directories.
+This is a simple file server based on [http.FileServer][go-file-srv] Go standard library with custom front-end for directories.
 It is not a security-aware tool, so avoid using it within public Internet.

 ## Running